Middlesex election affair: Aftermath and significance

 Though Luttrell retained his seat for the next five years, the controversy raised Wilkes's political profile considerably.
 Edmund Burke, political philosopher and MP for Wendover at the time, described the affair as a "tragi-comedy acted by 'His Majesty's servants', at the desire of several 'persons of quality', for the benefit of Mr. Wilkes and at the expense of the Constitution".
 The Society of Gentlemen Supporters of the Bill of Rights was formed in February 1769 to support Wilkes after his first expulsion, and led a national petition campaign that garnered 60,000 signatures at a time when the total electorate numbered around 250,000.
 He was elected an alderman of the City of London, and then became Lord Mayor of London in 1774 before winning Middlesex again at the following general election that year.
-In 1782, the House of Commons finally expunged the orders and resolutions relating to the Middlesex affair from its records.
+In 1782, the House of Commons expunged the orders and resolutions relating to the Middlesex affair from its records.

 The Middlesex controversy helped to promote democratic ideals in Britain.
 Supporters of Wilkes adopted general demands that included the exclusion of placemen from the Commons, yearly or triennial parliaments, and fair and equal representation.
 Wilkes's election campaign in April saw popular demonstrations in London, including a procession along Pall Mall.
 His organisation also developed the tactic of asking for pledges from sympathetic Members of Parliament and coordinating their votes, a practice that sparked a debate on the role of Members of Parliament relative to their electors.